colbyb2/BetterNetwork/README.md

 Notice that the completion parameter is written as a closure and passed the decoded response.

 ### POST Request
-The Post function also takes 3 params and an optional token param.
+The Post function also takes 3 params and an optional token param as well as an optional list of query parameters.
 1. urlExtension: Same as GET
 2. bodyPayload: This will be an instance of the data that you want to send to the API.
 It has to be conform to Codable.
 3. token: (Optional) Same as GET
+4. params: (Optional) Query Parameters
 4. completion: Same as GET but passes a boolean status instead of response data.

 Example: